 Mumma, what is this Halloween all about and why everybody is buying those scary costumes.
-What’s the fun here? – My inquisitive ladoo had so many questions as this is the first time he was witnessing the arrangements of Halloween get-together.
+What's fun here? - My inquisitive ladoo had so many questions as this is the first time he was witnessing the arrangements of Halloween get-together.

 I could have avoided the question as I was busy with my recipe, but then I decided to answer him.
 As a parent it is our first duty to respond to our children question, this helps in making a better bond with the child.
+So I explained.

 Halloween is celebrated every year on 31st October.
 The mythological aspect is to wear scary costumes to scare the ghosts.